osohq/oso/docs/content/any/getting-started/policies/index.md

 because the `is_allowed` function generates queries of the form `allow(actor, action, resource)`.
 But you can write rules for whatever you like, and use them from within your `allow` rules.
-For instance, the built-in [roles library](/guides/roles) supplies an `allow` rule that looks like this:
+For instance a rule that handles roles might look like this:

 ```polar
 allow(user, action, resource) if